pusher/cide/man/cide.yml.1.md

 An array or hash of environment variables to load

-In the hash for, the left-hand side is the key and the right-hand side the value.
+In the hash form, the left-hand side is the key and the right-hand side the value.

 If a hash value is nil or the array form is used, the environment variables